Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 #### Color Scheme

- #2A9D8F is used in header, footer and icons which have attractive and pleasant appearance overall.
+ #8a817c is used in footer which have attractive and pleasant appearance overall.

- #E9C46A is a tints of golden sand which is used for buttons throughout the website.
+ #000000 which is used for buttons throughout the website.

 #### Typography